Ronen-Vovsi/PJWD/README.md

 3. Download and install NodeJS from nodejs.org

 4. In the terminal write "npm i".
+Click Enter.
 If the terminal is not open:
    1. On the top you should find "Terminal"
    2. Click on "Terminal" and click "New Terminal"

 6. If there are any vulnurabilities, in the terminal type: npm audit fix

-7. In the terminal type: npm start, click enter.
+7. In the terminal type: npm start, click Enter.

 8. Now go to localhost:8000.
 Now you should be able to see the application and use it.